wolfgangj/bone-lisp/README.md

   could use the notation `#"symbol with spaces"`.
   This would be easy for the reader.
-* If you want to add a fancy feature, try doing a reader macro for string interpolation (and here documents with string interpolation.)
+* If you want to add a fancy feature, try doing a reader macro for string interpolation (and/and here documents with string interpolation.)

 ## License